 Nilgiri Mountain Railway

-Weaving amidst the forest and dark tunnels, the Toy Train moves with sharp bends in the misty and the foggy hill station and is one of the key attractions.
-This spectacular Nilgiri Mountain Railway is declared as the World Heritage Site by UNESCO.
+Weaving amidst the forest and dark tunnels, the Toy Train moves with sharp bends in the misty and foggy hill station and is one of the key attractions.
+This spectacular Nilgiri Mountain Railway is declared a World Heritage Site by UNESCO.
 The 46km of beautiful toy train journey connects Mettupalayam and Ooty.

 This beautiful lake is spread over an area of 65 acres and is surrounded by colourful foliage and the Nilgiri hills.
 One can spot many beautiful water birds and this place provides many fun-filled activities like paddle boating and the toy train to travel around the park.
 Many Bollywood movies have been shot here.